kensanata/bitlbee-mastodon/doc/HELP.md

 Use **fav &lt;id|nick&gt;** to favour a status or the last status by a nick.
 Synonyms: **favourite**, **favorite**, **like**.

 Use **unfav &lt;id|nick&gt;** to unfavour a status or the last status by a nick.
 Synonyms: **unfavourite**, **unfavorite**, **unlike**, **dislike**.

+## dm
+There are two ways to send a direct message to someone (also known as a DM).

+If you are following them, then there exists a handle for them in your IRC client and you can simply **/msg &lt;nick&gt;**

+To DM anyone regardless of whether you follow them, use **visibility direct** and then write a post that mentions their long @nick@server account name.

+See **help set visibility** for more.

 ## context
 Use **context &lt;id|nick&gt;** to show some context for a status or the last status by a nick.
 This will display the ancestors and descendants of a status.